vectorgrp/sil-kit/docs/usage/utilities.rst

          #.
 Filename of the IB Configuration to be used (IB config file).
          #.
 FastRTPS domain ID (optional); defaults to 42.
-   *  -  Parameter Example
+   *  -  Usage Example
       -  .. code-block:: powershell

             # Start SystemMonitor for CAN Demo w/o Network Simulator VIBE:
-            build/Demos/SystemMonitor/IbDemoSystemMonitor Demos/Can/IbConfig_DemoCan.json
+            IbSystemMonitor Demos/Can/IbConfig_DemoCan.json
    *  -  Notes
+      -  * The distribution package contains the IbSystemMonitor in the ``Integrationbus/bin/`` directory.
-      -  The SystemMonitor represents a passive participant in an Integration Bus system.
+         * The SystemMonitor represents a passive participant in an Integration Bus system.
 Thus, it can be (re)started at any time.